uol/scylladbh/README.md

 # scylladbh
 A scylla database connector helper.
+This library was made to help configure the gocql or gocqlx libraries.